What is Azure Monitor for VMs?

 Dependency map: Displays the interconnected components with the VM from various resource groups and subscriptions.

-Azure DevOps can deliver predictable performance and availability of vital applications.
-It identifies critical operating system events, performance bottlenecks, and network issues.
-Azure DevOps can also help you understand whether an issue is related to other dependencies.
+Azure Monitor for VMs can deliver predictable performance and availability of vital applications.
+It identifies performance bottlenecks and network issues and can also help you understand whether an issue is related to other dependencies.

 When you deploy Azure Monitor for VMs, the data that's collected by your VMs is ingested and stored in Azure Monitor.
+Performance and dependency data collected are stored in a Log Analytics workspace.
 Based on the pricing that's published on the Azure Monitor pricing page, Azure Monitor for VMs is billed for:

 - The data that's ingested and stored.